justinchuntingho/China-Quarterly/README.md

 On 18 August, China Quarterly was forced by China to removes 300 articles in on its China site.
-I have scraped all the avaiable abstracts of articles and done a brief analysis in order to find out what is China so afraid of.
+I scraped all the available abstracts of articles and condcuted a simple text analysis in order to find out what is China so afraid of.
 The full list can be found [here](https://www.cambridge.org/core/services/aop-file-manager/file/59970028145fd05f66868bf5).

 Loading the required packages.